 From a savings perspective, we continue to benefit in the 5640 category by avoiding the cost of having to lease the Santa Rosa Fire Department training facility for the FFI Academies which was ceased in 2013.
-Thanks to the improvements made at the PSTC, we are in our eighth year of operating here at the PSTC which has resulted in a cumulative savings of over \$200,000.
+Thanks to the improvements made at the PSTC, we are in our eighth year of operating here at the PSTC which has resulted in a cumulative savings of over \$275,000.

-It should be noted that the program continues to aggressively seek donations and grants to offset the extensive equipment needs of the Fire I Academies and we have a long history of obtaining equipment for no cost.
+It should be noted that the program continues to aggressively seek donations and grants to offset the extensive equipment needs of the Fire Academies and we have a long history of obtaining equipment for no cost.
 For example, over the last three years we have received a fire engine from Central Marin Fire District, a second from Kentfield Fire District and we took a donation of a ladder truck from Fortuna Fire Department.
 We are currently received a fire engine from Sonoma Valley Fire Protection District in March of 2020.
 It will replace another donated engine that we have been using and it is starting to have mechanical issues.
-We have also received a number of ladders from Sonoma County Fire Protection District and a number of SCBA's from Santa Rosa Fire Department, Occidental Fire District Dry Creek Fire Department.
-Had we been required to purchase these items independently, the costs would be in excess of \$150,000.
+We have also received a number of ladders from Sonoma County Fire Protection District and a number of SCBA's from Santa Rosa Fire Department, Occidental Fire District Dry Creek Fire Department Vallejo Fire Department and Goldridge Fire Department.
+Had we been required to purchase these items independently, the costs would be in excess of \$350,000.

 I would end by speaking to the new FFI and FF II certification testing process and its financial implications for the program.
 We have been extremely fortunate to be the recipient of several CETA grants that have moved us much closer to a position to have those props necessary to operate the academy and meet the new curriculum.
-This included a \$182,000 grant for a Draeger live fire prop and \$83,000 for a series of forcible entry props and tools that will allow us to conduct the skills testing necessary for the FFII certification test.
+This included over \$300,000.00 in grant for live fire prop and for a series of extrication props and tools that will allow us to conduct the skills testing necessary for the FFII certification test.